-Exogenous variables (antecedents).
+Exogenous variables (antecedents)

 The first group of exogenous variables included the socioeconomic and demographic variables income, education, gender, and age.
 For income, respondents were asked to indicate their gross monthly household income in five categories ranging from less than 4,500 CHF to more than 12,000 CHF.
 Income was split into a high and a low category at 9,000 CHF for analyses.
 Education was measured in five categories from primary or secondary school to university degree and recoded into low, medium, and high.

-The second group of exogenous variables included two of the three components of Internet expertise, that is, years online and hours of Internet use.
-Years online was measured by asking respondents for how many years they had been using the Internet.
-Hours of Internet use was calculated as total weekly use from the sum of four variables: hours of Internet use on average per week at home, the workplace, school or university, as well as other places.
+The second group of exogenous variables included two of the three components of Internet expertise, that is, Internet experience and amount of Internet use.
+Internet experience was measured in years by asking respondents for how long they had been using the Internet.
+Amount of Internet use was calculated as hours of weekly use from the sum of four variables: amount of Internet use on average per week at home, the workplace, school or university, as well as other places.